danielpiron/Resume/README.md

 ## Honors And Awards
  * Citi Gratitude Gold Award "Works as a Partner" (July 2020)
  * Citi Gratitude Copper Award "Works as a Partner" (February 2020)
- * Received Citigroup’s Award for Excellence in Performance (2006)
+ * Citigroup Award for Excellence in Performance (2006)
  * Graduated Cum Laude (2002)
  * Nucleus - Scientific Journal of Queens College, CUNY, Production/Layout Manager (2000-2002)
  * Golden Key Honor Society, Member (1999-2002)
  * Queens College Honors in Math and Natural Science, Member & IT Administrator (1998-2002)
+ * Dean’s List (Fall 1997-Fall 1999, Spring 2001-Fall 2002)
  * Queens College Presidential Honors Award Recipient (1997)
  * Bertelsmann's "World of Expression" Scholarship, Fifth place in musical composition (1997)
- * Dean’s List (Fall 1997-Fall 1999, Spring 2001-Fall 2002)

 ## Experience

 ### Citigroup Derivatives Markets Incorporated (CDMI), Jersey City, NJ
 **ERA III - Application Monitoring and Test Utility Development and DevOps** ~ *2015-Present*
- * Enhanced legacy trading application to allow it to run stand-alone (without a lab testing environment) by transparently mocking inputs requiring no modification to core components.
+ * Enhanced legacy trading application allowing it to run stand-alone (without a lab testing environment) by transparently mocking database, marketdata, quant, and user inputs requiring no modification to core components.
+ * Designed test framework along with a scripting language for injecting inputs into trading applications and specifying assertions providing a stable foundation and confidence that errors would be found early and dealt with quickly.
- * Created regression test application to detect inconistencies in quant code between releases of the application by replaying trades and reliability reproducing curve movement.
+ * Created regression test application for detecting inconistencies in quant code between releases of the application by replaying trades and reliability reproducing curve movement.
  * Designed C++ wrapper to ITRS monitoring XMLRPC API.
-This wrapper was subsequently used to report previously obscured performance statistics that were used to better allocate resources in production system.
+This wrapper was subsequently used to report obscure performance statistics and was used to better allocate resources in production system.
 The wrapper was also shared with other groups through out Citi accelerating the efforts of other C++ based teams to adopt ITRS as their monitoring system.
+ * Built a daily release impact report combining data from Jira, Bitbucket, and our custom build system indicating which Jiras targeting were missing pull requests, which still had unmerged requests, and which applications were affected by which issues.
+This report provided tremendous transparency of the current state of the release for the Dev and QA teams.
  * Managed Jira, Bitbucket, Jenkins, Teamcity, SonarCube instances that were part of the DevOps infrastructure.
+ * Tied Jira workflow to Bitbucket pull request approval and merge process promoting a consistent flow and clean hand-off between Dev and QA that succictly abided by all audit requirements.
  * Developed Docker based prototype build and runtime enviornments for application transitioning from Windows .NET to DotNET Core on Linux.
  * Adapted SonarCube reporting into custom builds workflow.

 ### Citigroup Derivatives Markets Incorporated (CDMI), Jersey City, NJ
 **Technical Lead/Architect for SDLC Tools Development and DevOps** ~ *2015-2019*
- * Tied Jira workflow to Bitbucket pull request approval and merge process promoting a consistent flow for developers that succictly abided by all audit requirements.
- * Redesigned and lead the Python rewrite of in-house polyglot dependency management and build system, maintaining significant backwards compatibility with legacy system setting the stage for a Perforce to Git transition.
+ * Redesigned the Python rewrite of in-house multi-language (C++, C#, Java) and cross-platform (Windows & Linux) dependency management and build system, maintaining significant backwards compatibility with legacy system setting the stage for a Perforce to Git transition.
  * Promoted the use of Test Driven Development during Python rewrite significantly facilitating the implementation of complex changes to the code base.
+ * Optimized initial step of build system dependency analysis reducing initialization times by 90% on average.
  * Lead effort to transition hundreds of developers from disparate teams and thousands of build artifacts from Perforce to Git.
+ * Cleanly architected transition between disparate artifact storage on Windows and Linux to Artifactory resulting in zero downtime for users.
- * Maintained an open and friendly work environment with offshore talent, fostering a culture of personal growth and satisfaction where said talent often feels motivated to exceed expectations.
+ * Maintained an open and friendly work environment with offshore talent, fostering a culture of personal growth and satisfaction where said talent often felt motivated to exceed expectations.
  * Conducted a weekly series of hour long educational sessions to provide training and insight to our tools and build process increasing user competence and satisfaction.